jimniels/blog/_drafts/2018-11-05-pathnames-to-subdomains.md

 ### Config Values

-Here’s an example from my blog (which runs on Jekyll).
+This is a code diff from my blog (which runs on Jekyll).
 I had a few config values which drove most of the way my URls worked, so changes were relatively self-contained and easy to make.

 ![Screenshot of git diff for changed config values]({{ site.imageurl }}/2018/pathnames-to-subdomains-blog-diff.png)

-### `netlify.toml`
+### netlify.toml

 I added a `netlify.toml` file to all my repos so that I could define and control the project setup and build from a single file (rather than having to login to the Netlify UI to do it).